 Bahnhof Friedrichstrasse is one of the most important stations in Berlin history.
 Different to the other GDR ghost stations, it was transformed from a former central station for subway, commuter and regional trains into a major border crossing, and became a bottleneck where people from the capitalist west and from the workers’ and peasants’ state passed each other unseen.

 The station’s facilities and the underground station were only accessible for passengers from the western sectors transferring here.
 West Berlin citizens could also avail of the border crossing and enter the GDR here, after passing through a labyrinthine maze of tunnels and walkways designed to prevent any direct contact with GDR-citizens.

 East Berliners, on the other hand, could not enter the U- or S- Bahn – the only way to leave the GDR was to get on a long-distance train to West Germany.
 To do so, GDR citizens had to pass through the so-called “Tränenpalast,” the palace of tears, a building on the square north of the station erected in 1962.
 The expression is derived from the tearful goodbyes that took place in front of the building, where family members with travel permits had to say farewell to their relatives.

 Although there are no tangible traces of the U6’s ghost stations, there is a free exhibition on the subject at Nordbahnhof S-Bahn station (entrance on Gartenstrasse; on the mezzanine), which is open during the station’s hours of operation.
-To see Kate Seabrook’s photo essay of the entire U6 line, click here.
+Max Gold’s eerie film, stills from which have been used to illustrate this article, can be viewed in full by clicking on the movie above, or here.